activisthandbook/activisthandbook/articles/organising/facilitating/what-is-facilitating.md

 **A doorkeeper** is useful in public meetings or when some people may be late.
 The door­keeper welcomes newcomers or late­comers and brings them up to speed on the meeting – aims, what's been covered so far in the agenda, how decisions are being made, as well as the practical 'housekeeping' information such as tea and toilets.
 A doorkeeper can prevent the flow of a meeting being interrupted to recap every time someone enters the room.

-In very large meetings it is advisable to have a **practical co-ordinator** responsible for the venue, equipment, refreshments and notices.
+In very large meetings it is advisable to have a **practical coordinator** responsible for the venue, equipment, refreshments and notices.
 The co-ordin­ator can also gather people together to start on time.

+## Attribution

+Work from the following sources was reused:

+-   [Facilitating Meetings](https://www.seedsforchange.org.uk/facilitationmeeting?utm_source=activisthandbook.org) by Seeds for Change (2019)